• Home

 Stuart Isett/Coins2Day

-OpenAI's chief operating officer, Brad Lightcap, stated that the company's recent “code red” notification will compel the $500 billion startup to “focus” amidst escalating rivalry.
+OpenAI chief operating officer Brad Lightcap says the company’s recent “code red” alert will force the $500 billion startup to “focus” as it faces heightened competition.

 “I think a big part of it is really just starting to push on the rate at which we see improvement in focus areas within the models,” Lightcap said onstage at Coins2Day Brainstorm AI in San Francisco on Tuesday.
 “What you’re going to see, even starting fairly soon, will be a really exciting series of things that we release.”